 (4) There is only one morning and one evening, or the sun rises and sets only once a year.
 But the twilight, whether of the morning or of the evening, lasts continuously for about two months, or 60 periods of 24 hours each.
-The ruddy light of the morn, or the evening twilight, is not again confined to a particular part of the horizon (eastern or western) as with us; but moves, like the stars at the place, round and round along the horizon, like a potter's wheel, completing one round in every 24 hours.
-These rounds of the morning light continue to take place, until the orb of the sun comes above the horizon; and then the sun follows the same course for six months, that is, moves, without setting, round and round the observer, completing one round every 24 hours.
+The ruddy light of the morn, or the evening twilight, is not again confined to a particular part of the horizon ( eastern or western ) as with us; but moves, like the stars at the place, round and round along the horizon, like a potter's wheel, completing one round in every 24 hours.
+These rounds of the morning light continue to take place, until the orb of the same course for six months, that is, moves, without setting, round and round the observer, completing one round every 24 hours.